zakaria-ahmd20/DreamScan4MQTT/README.md

 # DreamScan4MQTT – MQTT Broker Vulnerability Scanner

 DreamScan4MQTT is a Dynamic Rule-Based Vulnerability Scanner for MQTT Brokers developed in Python3.
-It has been tested for Mosquitto brokers.
+It has been tested for Mosquitto brokers and designed to be used on a Linux based system.

 ## Features